raspberrypilearning/cd-intermediate-wearables-sushi/en/step_4.md

 --- /collapse ---

-+ Using a **new piece of conductive thread**, connect the **output** pin of the second pixel to the **input** pin of the third pixel.
-Continue in this way until all the pixels are chained together along their **data** pins, with a separate piece of thread running in between each pair.
-The chain ends with the last pixel: you don't attach anything to its **ouptut** pin.
++ Using a **new piece of conductive thread**, connect the **output** hole of the second NeoPixel to the **input** hole of the third pixel.
+Continue in this way until all the NeoPixels are chained together along their **data** holes, with a separate piece of thread running in between each pair.
+The chain ends with the last NeoPixel: you don't attach anything to its **ouptut** hole.

 ![](images/pixelSewing3_136_800.png)

-Next you will connect up all the **negative** pins in the chain, and then the **positive** ones.
+Next you will connect up all the **negative** holes in the chain, and then all the **positive** ones.

-+ Using one long piece of conductive thread, about 50-100cm, sew a few tight stitches through the **-** pin of each pixel starting with the first one and ending with the last.
-As usual sew with a running stitch in between pixels.
++ Using one long piece of conductive thread, about 50–100cm, sew a few tight stitches through the **-** hole of each pixel, starting with the first one and ending with the last, and sewing a running stitch in between NeoPixels.

-Note: Make sure the thread does not touch or cross any of the thread in the **data** line!
+**Note**: Make sure the thread does not touch or cross any of the threads in the **data** line!

-+ With one more long piece of conductive thread, connect all the **+** pins of the pixels in the same way you just connected the **-** pins.
++ With one more long piece of conductive thread, connect all the **+** holes of the NeoPixels in the same way you just connected the **-** holes.

-+ Finally, place the Flora on the t-shirt \(make sure it is **not plugged in**!\).
-Using three separate pieces of conductive thread, connect the **#6** pin to the **input**, the **GND** pin to the **-**, and the **VBATT** pin to the **+** pin of that first NeoPixel, sewing a running stitch along the fabric.
++ Finally, place the Flora board on the T-shirt \(make sure it is **not plugged in**!\).

++ Using three **separate** pieces of conductive thread, connect the board's **\#6** hole to the **input** hole of the first NeoPixel, the board's **GND** hole to the **-** hole of the first NeoPixel, and the board's **VBATT** hole to the **+** hole of the first NeoPixel, sewing a running stitch along the fabric.
 Make sure none of the threads touch each other.

-+ If you like, you can stitch some of the unused pins of the Flora to the t-shirt with some plain thread to keep it more securely in place.
++ If you like, you can stitch some of the unused pins of the Flora to the T-shirt with some plain thread to keep it more securely in place.

 ![](images/stitchedCircuit.png)

-+ It's the moment of truth... plug in your Flora!
++ Now, the moment of truth: plug in your Flora.

+You should see all your NeoPixels light up!

 --- collapse ---
 ---
 title: Something's not right
 ---

-If your pixels didn't all light up, don't panic.
+If some of your NeoPixels didn't light up, don't panic.
 Some causes could be:

 + A short circuit: are any of the threads touching?
 Is there anything metallic on the fabric or touching the circuit?
 Is the fabric wet?

-+ Loose connections: The stitches at every pin should be good and tight for a secure connection
++ Loose connections: The stitches in every hole should be good and tight for a secure connection.

-+ Correct code uploaded: Does your code have the right number of pixels defined?
++ Correct code uploaded: Does your code have the right number of NeoPixels defined?
 Did it compile and upload without errors?

 --- /collapse ---